Welcome to the future of visual collaboration.

 What is it good for?

-You can ask questions about data that is not physically stored in the DEON project but is linked via a browser.
+You can ask questions about data that are not physically in the DEON project but are only linked via a browser.
 This connects silos.

 Operation:

-It allows the AI to "see" exactly what you have on your screen (viewport).
-The AI analyzes the visual image, including diagrams, sketches, or technical drawings.
+You allow the AI to exactly “see” what you currently have on your screen (viewport).
+The AI analyzes the visual image including diagrams, sketches or technical drawings.

 What is it good for?

-Perfect for understanding complex technical representations, diagrams, or unlabelled graphics.
+Perfect for understanding complex technical representations, diagrams or unlabeled graphics.

 Practical example (engineering):

-You zoom in on a photo of a complex test setup (e.g., a test rig for actuators).
-You activate the "Eye" and ask: "Explain this setup."
-The AI describes the components (Load Cell, Actuator, etc.) and their function based on the image and considering the further knowledge within the project.
+You zoom in on a photo of a complex test setup (e.g., a test bench for actuators).
+You activate the „Eye“ and ask: „Explain this setup to me“.
+The AI describes the components (Load Cell, actuator etc.) and their function based on the image and taking into account the further knowledge within the project.

 Operation: